 - Creator Cameo: The comic creator's code number is 13 and the yellow Flobot seen on a mission in the beginning of Architects of Change has a 13 on the lower part of his face.

-- Jumping Off the Slippery Slope: The main character from the song Handlebars goes from being able to ride his bike with no handlebars to a Corrupt Corporate Executive then to an oppressive dictator who can "end the world in a holocaust!/ in a holocaust!/ in a HOLOCAUST!!".
+- Jumping Off the Slippery Slope: The main character from the song "Handlebars" goes from being able to ride his bike with no handlebars to a Corrupt Corporate Executive then to an oppressive dictator who can "end the planet in a holocaust!/ in a holocaust!/ in a HOLOCAUST!!".
 Also, he can ride his bike with no handlebars.

-- La Résistance: In the comic the Flobots and the people at Camp Vulture are this.
-In the majority of their songs they urge the people to wake up and become pacifist gorillas to fight back against destructive society and media mind control.
+- In the comic the Flobots and the people at Camp Vulture are this.
+In the majority of their songs they urge the people to wake up and become pacifist guerillas to fight back against a destructive society and media mind control.

-- My God, What Have I Done?: In the music video for Handlebars at the end there is a riot lead by the main character's brother who gets shot when the police put down the riot along with several other rioters the look on the main character's face says it all.
+- My God, What Have I Done?: At the end of the music video for "Handlebars" there is a riot led by the main character's brother, who gets shot when the police put down the riot along with several other rioters.
+The look on the main character's face says it all.

 - Telepathy: The Flobots of the comics have this but they can't exactly control where their messages go.
 One message ended up going back in time to a Parallel Universe to a doe in the woods another made it to the founding fathers.
 The strange messages from nowhere that the main characters from the comic stories Vote For Change and Iraq are messages from the Flobots in a parallel universe to try and prevent their Bad Future from happening there as well.

-- Thirteen Is Unlucky: In the comic poor Flobot #13 goes on an effective suicide mission to retrieve vital information and send it back the good guy's in the Vulture and got blown up in the process.
+- 13 Is Unlucky: In the comic poor Flobot #13 goes on an effective suicide mission to retrieve vital information and send it back to the good guys in the Vulture and got blown up in the process.
 Later he gets what is effectively his mind/soul stolen by the Psycho for Hire.